 Department Chair Information

-If a course is on CTC’s course inventory, you no longer need to obtain CTC Curriculum Review Committee (CRC) approval before any alternate delivery development can commence.
+If a course is NOT on CTC’s course inventory, you must obtain CTC Curriculum Review Committee (CRC) approval before offering it in any delivery mode.
 Questions should be submitted to Institutional Accountability and Curriculum Support (IACS).
-Go to http://www.ctcfacstaff.ctcd.edu/faculty-staff/iacs/ for further information (this link is only available while on campus or via VPN).
+Go to https://www.ctcfacstaff.ctcd.edu/iacs/institutional-account-curric-support.html for further information (this link is only available while on campus or via VPN).

 Requests must be

 - submitted a minimum of six months prior to use in a scheduled class to ensure that the development, QA, approval, and copying processes can be completed to allow faculty at least a month to review their courses.

 - A meeting with the Content Reviewer and the DEET Instructional Development team is conducted to discuss the process, analyze needs, identify specific timelines, and sign paperwork.

 Times are estimates and may vary by project and by workload.
 Every possible effort will be made to keep total time as short as possible.

 MM courses are based on an online master course with a few minor adaptations.

 - If you submit a request form for an online course, remember to check to see if it is also developed for multimedia delivery.
 Go to our Online Course Catalog and look at the Delivery Method column of the table.
 Also, remember to include any special requirements, such as software or hardware.

 - Conversion of an online master to MM format does not constitute development or revision.
 In most instances, this merely involves deleting some sections, such as the IP policy, or adjusting verbiage.